-Once upon a time… Shame and guilt came to stay with Lois and became her uninvited guests.
+Once upon a time… shame guilt came to stay with Lois and became her uninvited guests.
 However, they overstayed and refused to leave.
-They told her many lies.
-Shame and guilt said to her that she was stupid and would not amount to anything because she stuttered and couldn’t read.
+They told her many lies. shame guilt said to her that she was stupid and would not amount to anything because she stuttered and couldn’t read.
 They said she deserved beatings and needed to do penance for being a bad child.
 Lois tried to silence them, but they only grew stronger.

 Lois decided to take control.
 She befriended her emotions and earned their trust.
-She realized that shame and guilt made her and her emotions miserable.
-Her emotions supported her.
-Shame and guilt sabotaged her.
+She realized that shame guilt made her and her emotions miserable.
+Her emotions supported her. shame guilt sabotaged her.

-With the correct knowledge, anyone can kick the shame and guilt intimidators out of their lives.
+With the correct knowledge, anyone can kick the shame guilt intimidators out of their lives.

 When I first met Lois, I was depressed, withdrawn, and cried most of the time.
 I had three unhappy marriages and 15 years of psycho-therapy with medication.
 I still felt no confidence or self-worth, even though I was the Director of Logistics for an international marketing company

 Lois, in her loving, supportive, but determined way, helped me free myself from shame guilt.
 My creativity soared!
 I stopped some of my medications.
 My anger and guilt were gone!
 I wear brighter colors with upbeat designs.
 Thank you, Lois.
 I see the value that only others could see in me.
 I enjoy life, instead of just living it.

 E.K.
 Norfolk, Va.